cuberis/dev-standards/_harp/public/pages/git.md

 ### git add -A / git add path/to/file

-Add files to be tracked in a GIT project.
+Add files to be tracked in a Git project.
 Tracked files will be pushed to GitHub and have a history from the time that they are added forward.

 ### git commit -a